msi-ris/CHURP/README.md

 identical and R2 files are identical.
 This shouldn't matter for testing purposes.

+The genome is the complete UCSC hg19/GRCh37.p13 build, with a GTF.
+It has been indexed with HISAT2 2.1.0.

 ## TODO
 These are some discrete tasks that need to be accomplished within major divisions of the pipeline: